Sengoku Basara: Sengoku Basara (Devil Kings)

-Sengoku Basara (戦国BASARA) is the first game in the series and released in Japan on July 21, 2005, for the PlayStation 2 (PS2) as a hack and slash, action game.
+Sengoku Basara (戦国BASARA) is the first game in the series and was released in Japan on July 21, 2005, for the PS2 as a hack and slash, action game developed by Capcom.
 Devil Kings, an English-language version of the game, featured altered gameplay and a completely different, supposedly more western audience-oriented dark fantasy story with original characters.
-It was never used again due to the negative response the localization received from fans, critics, and players.
+It was never used again due to the negative response the localization received from critics, fans, and players.

 Sengoku Basara 2

-Sengoku Basara 2 (戦国BASARA2) is a sequel to the original Sengoku Basara, and it released in Japan for the PS2 on July 27, 2006.
+Sengoku Basara 2 (戦国BASARA2) is a sequel to the original Sengoku Basara, and it was released in Japan for the PS2 on July 27, 2006.
 The game was ported to the Wii in 2007 as part of the Sengoku Basara 2 Heroes: Double Pack.
-An expansion titled, Sengoku Basara 2 Heroes, was released in 2007.
-The game marks the series' first anniversary and is also considered to have started the "Sengoku Boom" throughout Japan.
-The Sengoku Boom sparked a renewed interest in the history of Japan (mostly the Sengoku period of feudal Japan, hence the name) where people in Japan go to museums, castles, and battlefields to learn about their favorite Sengoku Basara character's/characters' real life history, buy merchandise related to the game series and the Sengoku period, and buy video games involving the Sengoku period (mostly Sengoku Basara).
+An expansion titled Sengoku Basara 2 Heroes was released in 2007.
+The game marks the series' first anniversary and is considered to have started the "Sengoku Boom" throughout Japan.
+The Sengoku Boom sparked a renewed interest in the history of Japan (mainly the Sengoku period of feudal Japan, hence the name) where people in Japan went to museums, castles, and battlefields to learn more about the real life history of the various Sengoku Basara characters, buy merchandise related to the game series and the Sengoku period, and buy video games set during the Sengoku period.

 Sengoku Basara 2 Heroes

-Sengoku BASARA 2 Heroes (戦国BASARA2 英雄外伝) is an expansion to Sengoku Basara 2, and is the first expansion in the series.
+Sengoku Basara 2 Heroes (戦国BASARA2 英雄外伝 HEROES) is an expansion to Sengoku Basara 2, and is the first expansion in the series.
 The game was released in Asia for the PS2 and Wii (Japan only) on November 29, 2007.
 The Wii version includes Sengoku Basara 2 as part of the Sengoku Basara 2 Heroes: Double Pack.
 Characters that were unplayable in the previous game, Sengoku Basara 2, are playable in Sengoku Basara 2 Heroes.
-The game sparked a major boom in tourism to the hometown of Katakura Kojūrō, Shiroishi City.
+The game also sparked a major boom in tourism to the hometown of Katakura Kojūrō, Shiroishi City.

 Sengoku Basara X

-Sengoku Basara X (戦国BASARA X) is a 2D fighting game developed by both Capcom, and Arc System Works, creators of the Guilty Gear and BlazBlue series, which released in Japan on April 9, 2008, for Japanese arcades, and ported to the PS2 later the same year in Asia on June 26, 2008.
+Sengoku Basara X (戦国BASARA X) is a 2D fighting game developed by both Capcom and Arc System Works, creators of the Guilty Gear and BlazBlue series, which was released on April 9, 2008, for Japanese arcades, and was ported to the PS2 later the same year in Asia on June 26, 2008.

 Sengoku Basara Battle Heroes

-Sengoku Basara Battle Heroes (戦国BASARA バトルヒーローズ) is a PSP-exclusive title released in Japan on April 9, 2009, as a beat 'em up, action game.
+Sengoku Basara Battle Heroes (戦国BASARA バトルヒーローズ) is a PSP-exclusive title developed by both Capcom and Access Games, which was released in Japan on April 9, 2009, as a beat 'em up, action game.
 The game is a spin-off of the series.